How to look for records of... Parliament

 • Deposited papers (documents that are made available to Parliament, usually by a government minister in response to a request for information by an MP or member of the Lords)

-• Acts of Parliament (a law passed by the UK Parliament, meaning it has been approved by both the House of Commons and the House of Lords, and has received Royal Assent from the Monarch)
+• Acts of Parliament – Laws approved by both the House of Commons and the House of Lords and have received Royal Assent.

-• Statutory instruments (a type of delegated legislation that allows the government to amend or update existing legislation without going through the full legislative process for a new Act)
+• Statutory instruments – a form of delegated legislation that allow the government to amend or update existing laws without passing a new Act.

-Original Acts of Parliament before 1497 are at The National Archives.
-From 1497, they are held as part of the Parliamentary Archives’ collection, but all current legislation is published online at legislation.gov.uk.
+Original Acts of Parliament before 1497 are held at The National Archives.
+From 1497 onwards, they form part of the Parliamentary Archives collection, which has relocated to The National Archives.
+All current legislation is published online at legislation.gov.uk.

 Online records